beyersmann-lab/beyersmannlab/content/publication/the-role-of-embedded-words-and-morphemes-in-reading/index.md

 ---
 title: The role of embedded words and morphemes in reading
-subtitle: In D. Crepaldi (Ed.), *Linguistic Morphology in the Mind and Brain*.
-Routledge.
+subtitle: "In D. Crepaldi (Ed.), *Linguistic Morphology in the Mind and Brain*.
+Routledge"
+publication: "In D. Crepaldi (Ed.), *Linguistic Morphology in the Mind and Brain*.
+Routledge"
 publication_types:
   - "6"
 authors: